 ecurity or Other Identifying of Assignee:

 F OR VALUE RECEIVED, the undersigned hereby sells, assigns and transfers unto

 the

 ond and all rights and title thereunder and hereby irrevocably constitutes and appoints or its successor as Bond Registrar to transfer the within Bond on the opt for registration thereof, with full power of substitution in the premises.

 Date:

 Notice: Signature must correspond with the name of the registered owner as it appears on the face of the within bond in every particular, without alteration or enlargement or any change whatever.

 Signatur e Guaranteed:

-(Bank T Trust Company or Firm)
+(Bank, T Trust Company or Firm)

-(Dalik, I rust Company of Firm)

 (Authori zed Officer)